Profile of Virginia’s Uninsured

 The Virginia Health Care Foundation’s Profile of Virginia’s Uninsured provides a detailed picture of the Commonwealth’s uninsured, using the American Community Survey (ACS) of the US Census and the Behavioral Risk Factor Surveillance Survey – both conducted in 2022.

-This year’s report shows the lowest uninsured rates in Virginia since the Virginia Health Care Foundation (VHCF) began tracking them in 1996 (7.7% or 544,000 of nonelderly Virginians).
+The 2024 report shows the lowest uninsured rates in Virginia since the Virginia Health Care Foundation (VHCF) began tracking them in 1996 (7.7% or 544,000 of nonelderly Virginians).

 The 2024 Profile includes slides, maps and detailed tables describing the uninsured who are income-eligible for Virginia’s Cardinal Care (Medicaid/FAMIS).
 It is not possible to compare the data in the 2024 Profile with previous Profiles of Virginia’s Uninsured, however.